|

 My

-workshop is only small but is equipped with a slab saw, vibrolap,
+workshop is only small but is equipped with a 10in slab saw, vibrolap,

-tumbler, grindstones etc., the most recent addition being a
+tumbler, grindstones etc., the most recent additions being a

 If you'd